 This type of AI specializes in one specific area.
 Take it out of there, and it will practically be useless.

-Though we are yet to achieve it, we are talking about a computer as smart as a human being, able to plan, reason, solve problems, or learn from experience as easily as we can.
+Though we are yet to achieve it, we are talking about a computer as smart as a human being, able to plan, reason, solve problems or learn from experience as easy as we can.

 We are now talking about an intellect that is far superior to the brightest human brains in any field you can think of, including social skills.

 From our email spam filter to Google Translate, smartphone apps, smart traffic systems to alleviate traffic congestion, or our car’s injection system, ANI is present in practically every single aspect of our lives.
-And that includes cybersecurity.

 Which are the implications of AI in the malware and anti-malware context?

 It is probably just a question of time before AI-based malware tries to break through all the defensive barriers we currently have in place.

-This means that the VPN is able to analyze Internet traffic and find the shortest and most secure route to the target server, thus reducing the number of possible attack points and making tracking practically impossible.
+This means that the VPN can analyze Internet traffic and find the shortest and most secure route to the target server, thus reducing the number of possible attack points and making tracking practically impossible.

-Another good example of the use of AI for cybersecurity purposes would be Google’s Invisible reCaptcha, a system that uses the Advanced Risk Analysis.
+Another excellent example of the use of AI for cybersecurity purposes would be Google’s Invisible reCaptcha, a system that uses the Advanced Risk Analysis.

 This technology was launched in March 2017, and its inventors highlight the fact that, due to this technology, human users can pass through with zero clicks.

 Though the implementation of AI is still an emerging feature in the field of antivirus solutions, developers are looking for ways to integrate AI into their products.

-APEX, SecureAge Technology’s own take on AI-powered anti-virus, makes use of large amounts of high-quality data to effectively spot malicious patterns while also adapting itself to against emerging behavior in order to decisively identify fresh variants of malware.
+APEX, SecureAge Technology’s take on AI-powered anti-virus, make use of large amounts of high-quality data to effectively spot malicious patterns while also adapting itself to against emerging behavior to decisively identify new variants of malware.

 AI: The future of anti-malware software?

 There is no doubt that the use of AI is slowly gaining a foothold in the security field.

-The truth is that machines are much faster and more efficient than humans when it comes to analyzing huge amounts of data, classifying the new threats that appear each day, or predicting the risk of executable code.
+The truth is that machines are much faster and more efficient than humans when it comes to analyzing vast amounts of data, classifying the new threats that appear each day, or predicting the risk of executable code.

-However, it is extremely important for AI-based and machine learning product developers to pay attention to both the offensive and defensive abilities of their products.
+However, it is imperative for AI-based and machine learning product developers to pay attention to both the offensive and defensive abilities of their products.